ufs-community/land-DA_workflow/docs/source/DASystem.rst

 Grid Description Files
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The grid description files appear in :numref:`Section %s <V2TInputFiles>` and are also used as input files to the Vector-to-Tile COnverter.
+The grid description files appear in :numref:`Section %s <V2TInputFiles>` and are also used as input files to the Vector-to-Tile Converter.
 See :numref:`Table %s <GridInputFiles>` for a description of these files.

 Restart Files
 ^^^^^^^^^^^^^^^^^^^^^^^^^